Subleading logarithmic behavior in the parquet formalism

 \subsection{Logarithmic behavior in general diagrams}

-We show how to quickly deduce the leading power of the logarithm $L$ in the singular behavior of any diagram involving $d$ and $c$ propagators.
+We show how to quickly deduce the leading power of the logarithm $L$ in the singular behavior of any diagram involving $d$ and $c$ propagators (see also App.~E of Ref.~\cite{nozieres1969singularities2}).
 Close to the threshold, the bare $d$ propagator behaves as $G_\nu \sim 1/(\ii\nu)$, while the local $c$ propagator obeys $g_\nu \sim\sgn (\nu)$ at small frequencies [cf.\ \Eq{eq:Gc_sharp}].
 We estimate the leading logarithm by successively integrating over closed loops.

 Take, e.g., the susceptibility diagram $\chi^{(2)}_\Sigma$, \Eq{eq:chi_2_Sigma}, shown in \Fig{fig:logarithmic-order}(a).
 An integration over the inner $dc$ bubble yields a logarithm $\int_\nu \sgn(\nu)/(\ii\nu)\sim \ln\ii\nu$.
 The subsequent integral, involving the second $c$ propagator, does not raise the power of the logarithm, $\int_\nu \sgn(\nu)\ln \ii\nu\sim \ii\nu\ln\ii\nu$.
 The final integral, involving two $d$ propagators and one $c$ propagator, in turn raises its power, $\int_\nu \sgn(\nu) \ln \ii\nu / (\ii\nu)\sim \ln^2 \ii\nu$.
 This matches \Eq{eq:chi_2_Sigma}.